jmcglock/jmcglock/README.md

 I am a Cloud/DevOps Engineer with a passion for building and automating scalable, reliable, and secure infrastructure.

-I have experience with AWS, Oracle Cloud, Azure, GCP, and DigitalOcean.
-I am also familiar with Terraform, Ansible, GitOps, Docker, Kubernetes, and most CI/CD pipeline products.
+I have experience with the following cloud providers: AWS, Oracle Cloud, Azure, GCP, and DigitalOcean.
+I have experience with the following fun tools: Terraform, Ansible, GitOps, Docker, Kubernetes, and most CI/CD pipeline products.